 Schools are valuable community assets that support human development, the economy and social health of communities.
 Outside of school hours, schools may serve as community centers and their schoolyards may be used for recreation.
+At present, Fresno Unified School District has a closed campus policy.
+In the past, the City of Fresno has had joint use agreements with Fresno Unified School District for the limited use of some school play grounds and pools by the public but these agreements are no longer in place.
 Like schools, public libraries provide more than one service and can also serve as community centers and support adult education.